 Paradise Bay – You may be able to take a Zodiac cruise in these sprawling, ice-flecked waters, where you have a good chance of seeing humpback and minke whales.

 Port Lockroy – After sailing through the Neumayer Channel, you may get a chance to visit the former British research station (now a museum and post office) of Port Lockroy on Goudier Island.
 You may also be able to partake in activities around Jougla Point, meeting gentoo penguins and blue-eyed shags.
-There are great opportunities also for kayaking and camping here, and when conditions are right, you can even snowshoe around the shore.
+There are great opportunities also for kayaking (select departures) and camping here, and when conditions are right, you can even snowshoe around the shore.

 The volcanic islands of the South Shetlands are windswept and often cloaked in mist, but they do offer subtle pleasures: There’s a wide variety of flora (mosses, lichens, flowering grasses) and no small amount of fauna (gentoo penguins, chinstrap penguins, southern giant petrels).
 In Deception Island, the ship plunges through Neptune’s Bellows and into the flooded caldera.
 Here you find hot springs, an abandoned whaling station, and thousands of cape petrels – along with kelp gulls, brown and south polar skuas, and Antarctic terns.
 A good hike is a possibility in this fascinating and desolate volcanic landscape.